SaeedKokash/city-explorer/README.md

 ## Change Log

 31-07-2022 11:00pm - Application now has a fully-functional search with a GET route for the location resource.
+01-08-2022 7:00pm - Application now has a fully-functional search with a GET route for the location resource and displays map image and an error.

 ## Credit and Collaborations